apache/flink/docs/dev/table/connect.zh.md

 {% highlight python %}
 .with_format(
     Json()
     .fail_on_missing_field(True) # optional: flag whether to fail if a field is missing or not, False by default

-    # optional: define the schema explicitly using type information.
-This overrides default
-    # behavior that uses table's schema as format schema.
-    .schema(DataTypes.ROW(...))

-    # or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
-This also overrides default behavior.
+    # deprecated: define the schema explicitly using JSON schema which parses to DECIMAL and TIMESTAMP.
     .json_schema(
         "{"
         "  type: 'object',"